jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 But this social pressure from time, as opportunity cost, is really a result of the economic system enshrining money which is static in Nature.

-This is why our first focus is developing and pushing for a moneyless system.
+This is why our first focus is developing and pushing for a moneyless system to say to the pressure of opportunity cost: "back off!"

 <!-- is merely a test of equipment.